I caught a student cheating. What do I do?

 For information on accessing your evaluations for your bio-bibliography please see:

-A: In addition to having your contact information listed on the SOE website, faculty must also list their contact information on the UCSC Campus Directory.
-To add or update your information, please use the on-line Campus Directory at:
+Faculty must list their contact information on the UCSC Campus Directory.
+To add or update your information, please use the online Campus Directory at:

 1) List of students to be deleted, including students’ first and last name, student ID number, course ID (WRIT 2) and course number (32579); or